 Temperature: 33 to 35 F, 0.6 to 1.7 C Relative humidity: 98-100% Mist: lightly Typical shelf life: 28 to 180 days Ethylene-sensitive.
 Do not store or transport with ethylene-producing products, which can give carrots a bitter flavor.
 Odor-sensitive.
 Carrots will absorb odors from apples and pears.
 Odor producer.
 Carrots produce odors that will be absorbed by celery.
 Fresh-cut typical shelf life: Diced, sliced or shredded: 21 days Julienne: 21 days Sticks: 21 days Whole peeled: 30 days Most product is sold without tops, which draw moisture from the roots, because they store better.
 Return unsold carrots to cold storage at the end of the day.
 This permits cleaning of the display and helps ensure proper rotation.

-- Consumers without kids are more likely than those with children to purchase carrots.
+- Families without kids were more likely to grab carrots, at 51%, than those with children living at home, at 36%.

 Small (6 to 7 inches) = 12 to 13 counts Small = about 1⁄3 cup grated Small = 1⁄2 to 1⁄3 cup coined Medium (7 to 8 inches) = about 6 Medium = about 1 cup grated Medium = 2⁄3 to 1⁄2 cup coined Medium-large (9 to 10 inches) = about 5 Medium-large = about 11⁄2 cup grated Medium-large = slightly less than 1 cup coined Large (11 to 12 inches) = about 4 Large = about 11⁄3 cups grated Large = 1 cup coined